 - Special Assessment (lump sum contribution from each owner)

 - A phase-in period of several years where HOA fees increase each year

 Whatever course of action taken, the goal should be to reach “100% Funding,” which means the HOA will have the funds it needs to meet future repair and replacement events.

-What sorts of financial problems can homeowner’s associations encounter with inadequate reserve funds set aside?
 Without adequate reserves, HOAs must rely on high-interest rate loans or special assessments.

 Special assessments are unfair because owners that have bought and sold in the past fail to pay their fair share and current owners end up “holding the bag.”
 Special assessments are always a hardship on some owners and may be uncollectible if an owner’s equity and assets are small.

 Also, since special assessments are unpopular, the tendency is for the board to postpone doing renovations.
 This deferral accelerates the deterioration process, detracts from curb appeal, and erodes resale values.

 A reserve funding plan with regular and adequate contributions from all owners is fair and insures that renovation is done when it’s needed.
 Rarely, if ever, will special assessments be necessary.